markkukuismin/MDSD/Readme.md

 The R package `MDSD` can be used to identify hubs using solution path information.
 The method is tested and compatible with `glasso`, `hglasso`, and `space` R packages.
 See the example below.

-For more details on the MDSD distance, please refer to: [https://doi.org/10.1093/g3journal/jkab437](https://doi.org/10.1093/g3journal/jkab437) Supplementary data and code needed to reproduce the results reported in the article are available at: [https://github.com/markkukuismin/MDSD_supplementary](https://github.com/markkukuismin/MDSD_supplementary).
+For more details on the MDSD distance, please refer to: (link comming soon...)
+Supplementary data and code needed to reproduce the results reported in the article are available at: [https://github.com/markkukuismin/MDSD_supplementary](https://github.com/markkukuismin/MDSD_supplementary).

 ## Dependencies